Apply to Face Blog

 Lemon Posset

-This Lemon Posset is, of course, super simple.
+Here in the U.K this Lemon Posset is a classic & traditional delicious dessert that is, of course, super simple.
 Probably the easiest dessert out there.
 Velvety lemon cream so light and lemony you're transported to a lemon grove in Sorrento at the first teaspoon.
-DIVINE.....
+Deliciously divine..

 Ingredients